alvarorm22/devops/README.md

 ## DEPLOYMENT

-All of these containers are been deployed in a kubernetes cluster.
+All of these containers have been deployed in a kubernetes cluster.
 Yaml config files are provided in k8s folder:

 - 1 Deployment with 5 replicas for api2json image
 - 1 Deployment with 1 replicas for postgres image